cold-storage/simple-json-log/README.md

 **`keysToSkip`** and **`valuesToSkip`**

 Defaults to [].
-These are keys and values that should always be skipped.
+These are keys (property names) and values that should always be skipped.

 **`timeFn`**